sequelize/sequelize/docs/docs/associations.md

 // The code above will record inactive for project one, and active for project two in the join table
 ```

-When getting data on an association that has a custom join table&comma; the data from the join table will be returned as a DAO instance&colon;
+When getting data on an association that has a custom join table, the data from the join table will be returned as a DAO instance:

 ```js
 u.getProjects().then(function(projects) {